 Preference for the use of computers in the ROC Lab is given to researchers accessing the Library Catalog, databases, and government information resources.
 Those engaged in other activities may be asked to leave if a patron needs a computer for research.
 For more information regarding acceptable and unacceptable uses of the ROC Lab, visit our Reference Online Center Policy.

 Requesting Library Instruction

-General and specialized library instruction for university classes and off-campus groups must be scheduled in advance through the Head of Instructional Services.
-Non-university groups such as high schools are encouraged to schedule tours or instruction sessions during intercession.
+Schedule in advance general and specialized tours of the library for University classes as well as off-campus groups through the Instructional Services Librarian, Jennifer Hamilton.
+Non-university groups such as high schools are encouraged to schedule tours during intercessions.
 Classes coming to the library for an instructional session are encouraged to have an assignment or project they are actively working on.
 Research has shown that library instruction is most effective when students can immediately apply what they learn to work on an assignment.

 Assistant Dean of Public Services

 [ Last Revised on June 06, 2019 ]